twesrene/MyUIUXProject/README.md

 - Gift Detail
 - Reminder

-My Proudest design are the home page and the calender because i design it so people can directly see the functions without needing a guide because the app is easy to follow ,for the calender people often forgot about their loved ones birthday so thats why i create a reminder to help those who often forget.
+My Proudest design are the home page and the calender because i design it so people can directly see the functions without needing a guide because the app is easy to follow ,for the calender people often forgot about their love ones birthday so thats why i create a reminder to help those who often forget.

 Apps Used : Adobe XD , Ibis Paint X , Pinterest